SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 1. Included in the request is a signed `anti-csrf-tok` cookie, signed with the same HMAC key stored on the BEFFE.
 2. Included in the request is an `anti-csrf-tok` header containing a CSRF token (paired to the cookie above), encrypted with the same AES encryption key stored on the BEFFE.
 3. That CSRF token (above) would have had to include the ID of the currently authenticated user (a.k.a. session ID).
 Or include no user ID for an anonymous call.
-4. Included an `origin` header (or included a `referer` header) that matched the origin of the JS app.
+4. Included an `origin` header (or included a `referer` header) that matched the origin of the JS App.
 5. By-passed the browsers CORS pre-flight check.

 For an attacker to do this from JavaScript running in the same browser, they need to defeat these challenges: